adamjthompson/Gaming-Status/readme.md

 6. Add the integration under Settings > Devices & Services and searching for **"Gaming Status"**

 ##  Activating the Integration
-Once your `gaming_profiles.json` file is configured and saved:
 1. Go to **Settings** ➔ **Devices & Services** in Home Assistant.
 2. Click **+ Add Integration**.
 3. Search for **Gaming Status** and select it.